 Julia Lammer, MA Visual Arts Administration, 2014

 After graduating from NYU she worked in the Director’s Office and was Development Assistant at MoMA PS1.
 In this fast-paced environment Julia also wrote grant proposals, coordinated and administered MoMA PS1’s membership programming and managed museum-wide special events.
-She now works at the Victoria and Albert Museum to develop and run a young patrons program.
-Concurrently, over the past year, she has been doing curatorial research and writing on a freelance basis.
+After her PS1 experience she worked as a Development Manager and Senior Manager for the Victoria and Albert Museum in London for over 5 years.
+She now works in Art and Philanthropy for Parley for the Oceans, while doing curatorial research and writing on a freelance basis.

 llaria Conti, MA Visual Arts Administration, 2013

 Most recently, she served as Research Curator at the Centre Pompidou for Cosmopolis, a multiyear platform devoted to research-based art.
 Previously, she served as Exhibitions and Programs Director at CIMA New York, Assistant Curator of the 2016 Marrakech Biennale, and Samuel H. Kress Interpretive Fellow at the Metropolitan Museum of Art, among other positions.
 She is the Vice-President of the African Art in Venice Forum.
 Curated projects include Rethinking Nature (2021), ALT(ering) + SHIFT(ing) + COMM(uning) (2020), Labor/Art/Auratic Conditions (2020), Prove di R(i)esistenza (2020), Cosmopolis #2: Rethinking the Human (2019), Cosmopolis #1.5: Enlarged Intelligence (2018).